OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/public-s3-bucket.md

 | **DNS validation - recommended** | No |  | Choose this if authorized to modify the DNS configuration for the domains in the certificate request. |
 | ======== | ==== | ======================== | **Tags** |
 | **Tag key**<br>**Tag value** | No |  | Manage different certificates by assigning metadata to each resource in the form of tags.
 This is optional, and user must have the correct permissions. |

+> NOTE: Public SSL/TLS certificates provisioned through AWS Certificate Manager are free.
+You pay only for the AWS resources you create to run your application.